 Regular Academic Year Fee Refund Schedule for Continuing Students

 |Refund||Days in Quarter||Days in Semester|

 Return of Title IV Funds (Earned versus Unearned Aid)

-When you discontinue enrollment, the Financial Aid Office must calculate the amount of financial aid you have earned prior to the date the action was filed.
+When you discontinue enrollment, the Financial Aid and Scholarships Office must calculate the amount of financial aid you have earned prior to the date the action was filed.
 Any aid received in excess of the earned amount is considered unearned.
 The unearned financial aid must be returned to the respective federal programs.
-UC Davis and the student jointly share this amount.
 The calculation is based upon only the amount of Title IV Aid for which you were eligible.
-UC Davis policy uses the same federal formula to calculate how much university and/or state aid is earned if the student discontinued enrollment before the end of the quarter.
+State and UC Davis policy uses a similar formula to calculate how much state and university aid is earned if the student discontinued enrollment before the end of the quarter.